Trusted

 4) Tracking with cookies

 Cookies are generally harmless and even useful.
 For those out of the loop, cookies are small pieces of code that collect your browsing information.
 Their purpose is to help websites remember your language settings, login preferences, and other details.
+However, cookies can be a double-edged sword if they start collecting huge volumes of data without user consent.

 5) Online identity theft

-Online identity theft most commonly happens when the perpetrators gain access to your personally identifiable information such as your social security number, driver’s license, bank account details, etc. In many cases, these criminals will put up your now-stolen identity for sale on the dark web.
+Online identity theft most commonly happens when the perpetrators gain access to your personally identifiable information such as your social security number, driver’s license, bank account details, etc. In many cases, these criminals will put up your stolen identity for sale on the dark web.

 The common ways to commit online identity theft include phishing, malware infection, and social engineering, among others.
 Personal data protection helps to avoid these types of crimes.